-d.
-Assessment.
 After the student completes the exam and oral follow-up the committee decides whether to approve the student to advance to candidacy and forwards their recommendation to the Grad Coordinator.

-At this point the Graduate Committee consults the student's overall record and, in rare occasions where the student has not met requirements and made satisfactory progress, may - in conjunction with the student's advisor-consider recommending that the student leave the program with the awarding of a terminal M.A. degree (see "Obtaining the M.A.
+At this point the Graduate Committee consults the student's overall record and, in rare occasions where the student has not met requirements and made satisfactory progress, may -in conjunction with the student's advisor-consider recommending that the student leave the program with the awarding of a terminal M.A. degree (see "Obtaining the M.A.
 Degree" below).

-2. Candidacy
+2. CANDIDACY

-Through the conferring of candidacy, the Department officially confirms that a student is qualified to conduct dissertation research in the area proposed.
+By conferring candidacy, the Department officially confirms that a student is qualified to conduct dissertation research in the area proposed.
 In order to be advanced to candidacy, a student must have completed all required coursework (30 credits with no incompletes), including cognate courses and courses satisfying distribution requirements, met the foreign language requirement, received a favorable Third-term Review, and passed the preliminary examination.
-Once advanced to candidacy students are eligible to apply for certain fellowships and may propose teaching a course of their own design.
+Once advanced to candidacy students are eligible to apply for certain additional fellowships.

-3. Dissertation Prospectus
+3. DISSERTATION PROSPECTUS

-Overview.
-The Dissertation prospectus serves as a bridge to embarking on dissertation research and builds on the research portion (Day Two) of the prelim exams.
+The Dissertation prospectus serves as a bridge to dissertation research and builds on the research portion (Day Two) of the preliminary exams.
 Students work on the prospectus during the winter term of the third year and usually plan to submit and defend it by the end of the term.